Hara Masatane

 Hara Masatane (原 昌胤) was a senior retainer of the Takeda clan during the late Sengoku period of Japanese history.
 He was known as one of the 'Twenty-Four Generals of Takeda Shingen'.

+Military life

+He was present at the Battle of Mimasetoge in 1569 and was killed in the forefront of the fighting in the Battle of Nagashino in 1575.

+Personal life

 Masatane was a relative of Hara Toratane, though from a different branch of the family, and was also a skilled commander.
-He was present at the Battle of Mimasetoge in 1569 and was killed in the forefront of the fighting in the Battle of Nagashino in 1575.